codio/knowledge/source/common/settings/ssh-key.rst

     .. image:: /img/prefs-account-ssh.png
        :alt: Codio SSH Key

+If you wish to change your key in your Codio account, you can do so clicking the **Regenerate** button and then replacing the key in your account clicking the **Replace Key** button.
+Any external servers that have used the original key will of course need to be updated to use the newly created key.

 To connect to a remote server, you must :ref:`upload your SSH key to the remote server <upload-ssh-key-remote-server>`.